7 Cruise Packing Mistakes Everyone Makes (and How to Avoid Them)

 Over the years, we have often talked about cruise luggage.

-We’ve looked at what to pack, what to bring in your carry-on luggage, and what are the essential items you must not forget.
+We’ve looked at what to pack, what to bring in your carry-on, and the must-have essentials you shouldn’t forget.

-However, I noticed that there are some very common mistakes among cruise ship passengers.
-Everyone makes them: from those going on a cruise for the first time, to more experienced cruise passengers.
+However, I’ve noticed that there are still some very common mistakes among cruise ship passengers.
+Everyone makes them, no matter how experienced.

-For this reason, I decided to create a list of the mistakes that almost everyone makes, so that you can understand what they are and avoid them when packing your suitcase for your next cruise.
+For this reason, I put together a list of the mistakes that almost everyone makes.
+Take note, and you’ll be one step ahead when getting your suitcase ready for your next cruise!

 1. Overpacking